MontaCoder/CodeHarborAI/README.md

 ## 🌟 Overview

 CodeHarborAI is a modern, privacy-first web application that helps developers transform their codebases into optimized AI prompts.
-Built with React, TypeScript, and Vite, it allows you to securely select and combine project files directly in your browser to create comprehensive, context-rich prompts for AI coding assistants like ChatGPT, Claude, and more.
+Built with React, TypeScript, and Rspack, it allows you to securely select and combine project files directly in your browser to create comprehensive, context-rich prompts for AI coding assistants like ChatGPT, Claude, and more.

 ### Why CodeHarborAI?